MicrosoftDocs/powerbi-docs/powerbi-docs/admin/troubleshoot-xmla-endpoint.md

 - Structured data sources (introduced with the 1400 compatibility level).
 - Inline M declarations of data sources (as Power BI Desktop declares them).

 It's recommended you use structured data sources, which Visual Studio creates by default when going through the Import data flow.
 However, if you are planning to migrate an existing model to Power BI that uses a provider data source, make sure the provider data source relies on a supported data provider.
 Specifically, the Microsoft OLE DB Driver for SQL Server and any third-party ODBC drivers.
-In the case of the OLE DB Driver for SQL Server, you must switch the data source definition to the .NET Framework Data Provider for SQL Server.
-In the case of a third-party ODBC drivers that might be unavailable in the Power BI service.
-In this case, you must switch to a structured data source definition instead.
+For OLE DB Driver for SQL Server, you must switch the data source definition to the .NET Framework Data Provider for SQL Server.
+For third-party ODBC drivers that might be unavailable in the Power BI service, you must switch to a structured data source definition instead.

 It's also recommended you replace the outdated Microsoft OLE DB Driver for SQL Server (SQLNCLI11) in your SQL Server data source definitions with the .NET Framework Data Provider for SQL Server.